Tall wheat grass in saline soils

 Second year after sowing

 Top-dress the pasture in autumn with appropriate phosphorus based fertiliser in each of the ensuing years to maintain a highly productive pasture.
-Moderate levels of salinity restrict legume growth and good responses can be expected from 50 kg nitrogen/ha as urea in late autumn or early spring.
+Moderate levels of salinity restrict legume growth and good responses can be expected from 50kg nitrogen per hectare as urea in late autumn or early spring.

 In the following spring, (18 months after sowing) graze the pasture hard to make use of the balansa clover.
 At the first sign of balansa flowering, shut the paddock up and allow the balansa to set seed.
 After balansa seed set is complete, crash graze the pasture hard to remove any excess growth and tall wheat grass stems.